Brewer219/ticket-lifecycle/README.md

 In osTicket, we cant @ or send the ticket directly to SysAdmin, but we can simulate, Sam leaving a note, reaching out to the department by external email to request elevated permissions to his account.

-<h3>3.
-TICKET TRIAGING AND ESCALTION SIMULATION</h3>
+<h5>TICKET TRIAGING AND ESCALTION SIMULATION</h5>

-Logout as Sam, and log back in as the Admin user, and elevate Sam to Super Admin role.
-Log back in as Sam, and we'll triage the ticket as best as we can as Tier I support Agent.
-Update priority to Emergency, and the reason for update: <i>"Called Joann and confirmed all tellers systems have been down since lunch."</i>.
-Update the SLA Plan to Sev-A, as the issue is Business Critical.
-Update the Help Topic to Business Critical Outage and note <i>"Entire branch system is offline."</i> In response text field, explain the steps taken, and advise "Escalating and assigning ticket to SysAdmin Department after triaging." and Post Reply.
-Lastly, assign the ticket to Susan Smith, transfer the ticket out of Support Department and into SysAdmin Department.
+- Objective: Triage the ticket and escalate it to the SysAdmin department.
+- Instructions:
+  1. Logout as Sam and log in as the Admin user.
+  2. Elevate Sam's role to "Super Admin".
+  3. Log back in as Sam.
+  4. Update the ticket's priority to "Emergency" with the note:
+      - "Called Joann and confirmed all teller systems have been down since lunch."
+  5. Change the SLA Plan to "Sev-A" and the Help Topic to "Business Critical Outage"
+  6. In response field, explain the steps taken and advise:
+      -"Escalating and assigning ticket to SysAdmin Department after triaging."
+  7. Post the reply and assign the ticket to "Susan Smith", transferring it to the "SysAdmin Department".

 <img width="383" height="312" alt="Step 9 Life cycle in Level 1 changing priority status" src="https://github.com/user-attachments/assets/bcb29ca4-7e24-4fc7-99da-700a932e7ff4" /><img width="370" height="302" alt="Step 10 Life cycle Level 1 put notes in the Priority" src="https://github.com/user-attachments/assets/e59d8949-a76f-482f-94ea-f1e5f2a6a38d" /><img width="317" height="336" alt="Step 11 Life cycle updating the SLA and putting in notes" src="https://github.com/user-attachments/assets/a74e6a23-64bf-4737-bfff-0cf8a2bd4d49" /><img width="304" height="307" alt="Step 12 Life cycle post reply button to escalate ticket to SysAdmin" src="https://github.com/user-attachments/assets/ed90ee19-f225-43ca-b438-50c105b8891c" />